grauds/clematis.doc/docs/clematis-explained/state-management.md

 ### Using `useDispatch` hook

-To update the Redux state it is required to have action creators ready and the reducers properly written in `src/store/reducer.ts`.
+To update the Redux state, it is required to have action creators ready and the reducers properly written in `src/store/reducer.ts`.
 Then functions are imported and components are able to use the hook to send data to Redux store: